TyPR124/typr124.github.io/UB1.md

 ([playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=246270064e900087a0e969a93b3c05d3))

 So here is the "cheat": our FFI call isn't actually calling C code, it's just an FFI wrapper around Rust.
 The benefit is that we can analyze this code with Miri, a Rust tool that helps detect undefined behavior.
 Miri works by compiling the original code into an intermediate language (MIR) and interpreting it.
 Generating MIR is part of the normal compilation process, which is important because it means the compiler could perform optimizations on the generated MIR before compiling it down to machine code.
 On top of that, the compiler may use some assumptions when optimizing code.
 Any code that fails to maintain these assumptions could be "optimized" and end up doing just about anything.
 In other words, such code constitutes undefined behavior.

+A quick note: Miri is an excellent tool, however it cannot detect all kinds of UB.
+See the project [README](https://github.com/rust-lang/miri/blob/master/README.md) for more details.

 The line `let x_ptr = ...` exists primarily to try and "trick" the compiler.
 Normally, type-checking would prevent us from creating a mutable pointer to x, however we want to get around that for this test.
 In addition, it would be great (for this test) if the compiler would just "forget" that x_ptr is in any way related to x, so we cast it to a `usize` temporarily.
 At this point, the "pointer" is actually just some integer value.